agiledragon/bignum/README.md

-# Transfer Money
+# Big Number

-A sample of DDD and DCI.
+A sample of TDD.

-Please refer to the information: https://myslide.cn/slides/21391